luozhaoyu/luozhaoyu.github.io/_posts/2014-09-02-review-of-a-hardware-architecture-for-implementing-protection-rings.md

         * EAP-type instruction, Effective Address to Pointer Register, load the RING, SEGNO, WORDNO fields of PRn, the only way to load PR's
         * other transfer instruction, though needs not validation, an advance check is performed before reloading IPR from TPR
         * call and return instructions, software intervention would occur when perform an upward call or downward return
-            * CALL
             1. CALL must be directed at a gate location, even the called procedure has the same ring
                 * this provides protection against accidental calls to locations that are not entry points

 #### other considerations
 1. trap, processor would change the ring to 0 and transfer control to a fixed location in the supervisor when trap detected